 This course is a survey of significant writings and writers representing a diverse America.
 The course analyzes the form and content of literature and culture in works from African Americans, Jewish Americans, Chicanos/ Chicanas, and Asian Americans.
-Prerequisite: Third-year standing writing.
-Students will continue to explore ethics and editing, and will oversee the publication of an IAIA online news publication.
-(Prerequisite: ENGL340)
+(Prerequisite: Third-year standing)